HabileStudio/responsive-map-areas/README.md

 This script calculates the ratio from the original size of the image and the absolute values in your area coords arguments, and change their coordinates values according to the size of the related image.

 ### Multiple usage
-You can call the function multiple times on different maps on the same page.
+You can call the function multiple times on different maps on the same page or you can call one general function for all the maps in your page.

-### Multiple areas and areas coordinates
+### Multiple areas and area coordinates
 No matter how many areas you have in your map, or how many coords your shapes have.
 Or whatever the shape (polygon, rect, circle or default).

 ### Windows resize responsive